jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

       (ix) financial support (as defined in section 2(1) of the Child Support Act 1991):
       (x) an end-of-year repayment obligation or an overseas-based repayment obligation (as those terms are defined in section 4(1) of the Student Loan Scheme Act 2011):
       (xi)
-      (xii) is a tax prescribed in section 173D:
+      (xii) a tax prescribed in section 173D:
       (xiii)
       (xiv) a fee described in section 226C:
       (xv) a registration fee referred to in section 59B: